 - Butter or spray a 9-inch (20x20cm) square baking pan and line it with a strip of parchment paper.
 See Notes below.

-- Add the vanilla and other extracts if using, and mix well.
+- Add 1 teaspoon pure vanilla extract or paste, ½ teaspoon coffee extract and ½ teaspoon pure almond extract, if using, and mix well.

-- Add the eggs and beat by hand until very well mixed.
+- Add 3 large eggs and beat by hand until very well mixed.

-- Add the dry ingredients, sifted (flour, cocoa, and salt).
-Fold well until the batter is shiny and smooth.
+- Add the sifted dry ingredients: ¾ cups all-purpose flour, 1 tablespoon unsweetened cocoa powder, and ½ teaspoon salt).
+Fold or whisk well until the batter is shiny and smooth.
+Don't overmix.

 - Pour the chocolate mixture into the prepared pan and bake for 20-25 minutes, until slightly jiggly in the middle.